Early Life and Education of Dua Lipa: A Complete Timeline

 May 2021: Criticism of The New York Times

-In May 2021, Dua Lipa criticized The New York Times for publishing an advertisement characterizing her as antisemitic.
+In May 2021, Dua Lipa criticized The New York Times for publishing an advertisement characterizing her, along with Bella and Gigi Hadid, as antisemitic after expressing solidarity for the death of Palestinian civilians.

-In July 2021, Dua Lipa, through her Sunny Hill Foundation, joined the "Adopt a Kindergarten" initiative to reconstruct a kindergarten damaged by the 2019 Albania earthquake.
+In July 2021, Dua Lipa, through her Sunny Hill Foundation, joined an initiative called "Adopt a Kindergarten" in Tirana to reconstruct a kindergarten damaged by the 2019 Albania earthquake.

 October 2021: Completion of Sunny Hill Kindergarten

-In October 2021, the reconstructed kindergarten, named "Sunny Hill Kindergarten", was completed.
+In October 2021, the reconstructed kindergarten, part of the "Adopt a Kindergarten" initiative from July 2021, was completed and named "Sunny Hill Kindergarten".

-2021: Performed at Elton John AIDS Foundation Academy Award Party
+2021: Elton John AIDS Foundation Academy Award Party Performance

-In 2021, Dua Lipa performed at 2021 Elton John AIDS Foundation Academy Award Party virtually to benefit the AIDS Foundation to combat HIV disease, whose event raised US$3 million.
+In 2021, Dua Lipa performed virtually at the Elton John AIDS Foundation Academy Award Party to benefit the AIDS Foundation, raising US$3 million to combat HIV disease.

-Throughout 2021, Dua Lipa continuously raised awareness of the detrimental consequences of the Taliban takeover in Afghanistan through her social media and her lifestyle newsletter Service95.
+Throughout 2021, Dua Lipa raised awareness about the detrimental consequences of the Taliban takeover in Afghanistan via her social media and her lifestyle newsletter Service95.

-November 2022: Denial of FIFA World Cup Performance
+November 2022: Dismissal of World Cup Performance Reports

-In October 2023, Dua Lipa signed an open letter for the "Artists4Ceasefire" campaign alongside 185 other artists, urging President Biden to push for a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a corridor into Gaza to be established for humanitarian aid.
+In October 2023, Dua Lipa joined 185 other artists in signing an open letter for the "Artists4Ceasefire" campaign, urging President Biden to advocate for a ceasefire and an end to civilian casualties during the 2023 Israeli invasion of the Gaza Strip, as well as the establishment of a humanitarian aid corridor into Gaza.

 In 2024, Dua Lipa was included in the Sunday Times Rich List with an estimated net worth of £90 million.